regency-words

 “the sticking point” generally used to describe a young man brought to the point where he is either willing or forced to propose marriage, or enter into some other agreement with some reluctance.

-cabriolet a small two wheeled carriage, usually for hire.
+cabriolet A small two wheeled carriage, usually for hire.
 The forerunner of today’s word for a cab.

-chit a pert young woman.
+chit A pert young woman.
 May have originated from kitten.

 Corsican Someone from Corsica.
 For instance, Napoleon was actually Corsican rather than French.